BunsDev/s1ngularity-response/guides/gh-checks.md

 - [ ]	Review any matching rows
   - [ ]	Click an entry to see details (timestamp, IP/actor, repo name).
 - [ ]	**If you find one**:
-  - [ ]	Immediately make the repo Private (or delete if it’s the attacker’s exfil repo and you’ve preserved evidence).
+  - [ ]	Immediately make the repo Private (or delete if it's the attacker's exfil repo and you've preserved evidence).
   - [ ]	Capture the event details (timestamp, IP, repo value) for your incident notes.

 ### Quick cross-check (personal account)
 - [ ]	Go to Your profile
-- [ ]	→ Repositories and search s1ngularity-repository in “Find a repository…” box
+- [ ]	→ Repositories and search s1ngularity-repository in "Find a repository…" box
 - [ ]	Spot any lingering repos the UI search turns up.

 ---